judsonlmoore/judsonlmoore.com/_posts/blog/2017-02-21-interview-scott-holiday-rival-sons.markdown

 It makes people feel things and that’s the idea.
 If we don’t spur ourselves and poke ourselves, then our artistic nerves are just becoming complacent and nothing cool about complacency.

-{% cloudinary /assets/images/2017/02/interview-scott-holiday-rival-sons-002.jpg alt="Jay Buchanan of the Rival Sons sings on stage" alt="" description="" %}
+{% cloudinary /assets/images/2017/02/interview-scott-holiday-rival-sons-002.jpg alt="Jay Buchanan of the Rival Sons sings on stage" %}

 ## Tell us a little bit about your flavor of rock ‘n roll.
 Where is this coming from?